 If you’re not having the health breakthrough you’d like, then I encourage you to think about your community and social relationships.
 Before I started this blog I was terrified of what others would think of me by sharing my story.
-What I’ve come to realize is that by doing so it serves others by giving them permission to do the same.
+What I’ve come to realize is that doing so it serves others by giving them permission to do the same.

 I’d love to hear from you in the comments below.
 What kind of community do you have?
-Do you feel safe to share what’s going on in your life?
+Do you feel safe sharing what’s going on in your life?
 Do you feel supported in your social relationships?
 Keep in mind that it is through sharing your story that we create community, eliminate guilt and shame, and bring about healing.

 It’s Not Your Fault You Feel The Way You Do!